microsoft/qsharp/README.md

 ## Citation

-If you use Q#, Azure Quantum Development Kit, and Azure Quantum Resource Estimator, please cite as follows:
+If you use Q#, Azure Quantum Development Kit, or Azure Quantum Resource Estimator, please cite as follows:

 * Azure Quantum Development Kit:
 ```bibtex